PriyaPalak/Hospitality-Challenge/README.md

 - Only 5% of the bookings are happenning offline.
 More than 40% of bookings is happenning via 'Others' platform, followed by MakeYourTrip which accounts for almost 20% of the bookings.

-The company should look into this 'Others' Platform and inspect what it consists of to plan its marketing srategies better.
+The company should look into this 'Others' Platform and inspect what it consists of to plan its marketing strategies better.
 This can help the company regain its lost market share.

 ![Insight 7](https://user-images.githubusercontent.com/96012488/193408984-09ae3196-03c4-4ca5-986c-57c74a452479.png)